raph714/Orc-Fort/README.md

 3. Main phase.
 You can [purchase](Store.md) new fort pieces, [buildings](BuildingsAndUnits.md) and [units](Units.md) using resources.
 You can also move units and attack other player's units and buildings.
 You can purchase, move and attack in any order.

 ## Basic Rules
 1. A standard game is either 12 rounds or the first player to 10 points, but you can decide to play a game of any length.
+Each building and unit are worth one point.
 2. [Action cards](ActionCards.md) may be played during anyones turn, in the main phase.
 3. Trading may take place during anyones turn.
 4. There is no maximum hand size.